Quintessence Records

-Quintessence also licensed and reissued recordings from CBS Records, EMI, Harmonia Mundi, Melodiya, Deutsche Grammophon, RCA, and Supraphon.
+Quintessence also licensed and reissued recordings from Sony Music, EMI, Harmonia Mundi, Melodiya, Deutsche Grammophon, RCA, and Supraphon.
 Some of the material was original monaural but replaced by “electronic stereo” versions.

 Many of the record jackets included discographical details such as dates, locales, producers and engineers.

 The records listed for $3.98 in the 1970s but can be found in the second hand market for two dollars or less.

-Quintessence released both monaural and stereophonic discs in the 33-1/3 rpm LP format.
+Quintessence released both monaural and stereophonic sound discs in the 33-1/3 rpm LP format.
 LPs were issued in the PMC 7000 series (the P standing for Pickwick) beginning with PMC 7001: Dvorak Symphony No. 9 with the Royal Philharmonic Orchestra conducted by Jascha Horenstein (recorded by Decca for Reader's Digest at Walthamstow Assembly Hall in January 1962).
 Multiple LP sets were issued in the #PC-3000 series, the # standing for the number of discs.

 Some of these same recordings were later reissued on CD by Intersound, Inc.